-Here’s a visualization technique that you can utilize within your reports by using large images in the background.
+Here’s a Power BI visualization technique that you can utilize within your reports by using large images in the background.

 In a lot of demos I have created and showcased during the Enterprise DNA webinar series or learning summits, I always put a lot of effort in the visualization.

-I always put shapes in my reports to segment certain visualizations because I feel that this showcases results in a far more compelling way compared to putting everything in a blank page without color.
+I always put shapes in my reports to segment certain visualizations because I feel that this highlights results in a far more compelling way compared to putting everything on a blank page without color.

-With the technique that I talked through in this tutorial, I’m showcasing a way that you can design a background plate, create an image, and then import them into your Power BI report.
+With the technique that I talked through in this tutorial, I demonstrated a way that you can design a background plate, create an image, and then import them into your Power BI report.

 This will prevent you from having to work with a lot of individual shapes like I have done previously.
 It’s a really quick and easy way to create backgrounds especially if you have some themes or corporate templates that you need to work with.

-Certainly, I’ll showcase this quite frequently in a lot of the examples on the Enterprise DNA showcase page.
+Certainly, I’ll demonstrate this quite frequently in a lot of the examples on the Enterprise DNA showcase page.
 So if you need inspiration, I suggest you check it out.

-For more visualization technique you can utilize in Power BI, certainly check out the below course module at Enterprise DNA Online.
-Plenty to learn just within this one modules of Power BI tutorials.
+For more visualization techniques you can utilize in Power BI, check out the course module below at Enterprise DNA Online.

 ***** Learning Power BI? *****